Territory Day acknowledges Self Government since 1980 and many Territorians will celebrate this special occasion with their own fireworks display.

 The flip side of these celebrations is scared and lost pets, damaged property and injuries caused by the irresponsible use of fireworks.

-Calls to City of Darwin reporting lost pets quadruple on Territory Day and pet dogs in particular become highly stressed by the noise of fireworks.
-So we encourage owners to take precautionary action to ensure safety and well-being of their pets.
+City of Darwin notice a significant increase in calls reporting lost pets on this day and pet dogs in particular become highly stressed by the noise of fireworks.

 - Keep your pet inside while fireworks are going off